panchul/workspace/doc/Readme.md

 - The price of being single. http://ideas.ted.com/the-price-of-being-single/

-Misc resources on competitive programming and algorithmic problem solving:
+Misc resources on competitive programming and algorithmic problem-solving:
 - S. S. Skiena and M. A. Revilla: Programming Challenges: The Programming Contest Training Manual
 - S. Halim and F. Halim: Competitive Programming 3: The New Lower Bound of Programming Contests
 - K. Diks et al.: Looking for a Challenge?
 The Ultimate Problem Set from the University of Warsaw Programming Competitions